-The campus is located on a sevenacre site in Sacramento and occupies 41,000 square feet of space in two buildings.
+The campus is located on a seven acre site in Sacramento and occupies 41,000 square feet of space in two buildings.
 The campus offers degree and certificate programs in allied health.
-The campus includes classrooms with ceiling-mounted LCD projectors, a student success center equipped reference materials, textbooks and journals, student computers, a learning laboratory with tutoring services and a four-bed simulation laboratory.
+The campus includes classrooms with ceilingmounted LCD projectors, a student success center equipped reference materials, textbooks and journals, student computers, a learning laboratory with tutoring services and a four-bed simulation laboratory.
 The Carrington library website offers online resources and professional organization information.
-The facilities also include a 25-chair dental hygiene clinic, a five-chair radiography two computer laboratory, laboratories, an eight-bed nursing laboratory, a professional veterinary technology surgery suite, a pharmacy technology lecture classroom with a simulated retail environment and two, fourchair Dental Assisting laboratories with ten lecture/laboratory classrooms.
+The facilities also include a 25-chair dental hygiene clinic, a five-chair radiography laboratory, two computer laboratories, an eight-bed nursing laboratory, a professional veterinary technology surgery suite, a pharmacy technology lecture classroom with a simulated retail environment and two, four-chair Dental Assisting laboratories with ten lecture/laboratory classrooms.
 The campus has two student unions, a copy/distribution center, a staff lounge, a conference room and a financial services kiosk station.
-Within the three buildings are 44 administrative offices offering a variety of student services including enrollment services, career services, and financial services.
+Within the three buildings are 44 administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.